Associations

 View in E-mag

 From the outset, the company’s philosophy has been grounded in agility.
-Rather than routing every decision through layers of management, AC Group connects clients directly with the professionals responsible for delivering the work.
+Rather than routing every decision through layers of management, ACG connects clients directly with the professionals responsible for delivering the work.
 The goal is speed, accountability, and clarity, ensuring that issues are resolved quickly and that project teams remain aligned from early planning through closeout.

-For Leno, that attention to scheduling and communication is inseparable from the company’s broader focus on relationships.
-In recent years, AC Group has seen an increase in work in downtown Chicago, an area that experienced disruption following the pandemic as office buildings changed ownership and vacancy levels fluctuated.
+The attention to scheduling and communication is inseparable from the company’s broader focus on relationships.
+In recent years, ACG has seen an increase in work in downtown Chicago, an area that experienced disruption following the pandemic as office buildings changed ownership and vacancy levels fluctuated.
 As investment returned to the city core, landlords and tenants began reinvesting in spaces designed to attract employees back, including amenity-rich offices and wellness-focused environments.
+ACG has been well positioned to capture that work, in part because of long-standing relationships with suburban clients now relocating downtown.
+Those clients often seek partners who understand both the financial and logistical realities of repositioning office space in dense urban environments.

-Another notable project involved Spotless Brands, a car-wash company that sought a new 9,508-square-foot office suite at Two Mid America Plaza in Oakbrook Terrace.
 Designed by EWP Architects and engineered by Kent Consulting Engineers, the space features private offices, conference rooms, informal huddle rooms, and a large break room with concrete floors and spray-insulated ceilings to manage acoustics beneath an open ceiling.
 Value engineering played a critical role in that project’s success.
-“We had to do a lot of value engineering on that job,” Leno said, again pointing to Andrew Leno’s role in refining the scope.
+“We had to do a lot of value engineering on that job,” Carl pointing to Andrew Leno’s role in refining the scope.
 “The original rental square footage was way too high, so, what Andrew and our subcontractors did, is they cut the whole project down to still give Spotless Brands what they wanted.”
 The revised $1 million budget allowed the project to proceed quickly, reinforcing the client’s trust in the team.

-Taken together, AC Group’s growth story is less about scale and more about consistency.
+Taken together, ACG’s growth story is less about scale and more about consistency.
 By keeping leadership close to projects, investing in relationships, and approaching every assignment with a willingness to engage early and solve problems collaboratively, the company has carved out a durable position in one of the most competitive interior construction markets in the country.

 More Stories